 Reigniting my relationship with God has been pivotal and I’m overjoyed to be back.
 When depression kicked in I headed to church daily.

 “If there’s a God would he give another chancer, an hour to sing for his soul” – Noel Gallagher.

 In August 2016 I did the pilgrimage to the hill of Pope John Paul II.
 I started going to church again.

 In August 2016 I was a regular again at church.
 I have a local church now and my own style which adapts to my split Catholic and Protestant beliefs.

 3.Avoiding friends and family

 Friends and family don’t help with things like “you’ll be OK”, “it’s not your fault” or even worse ignoring you.
 So I distance myself from these people in deep depression and go back to them when I feel it is right.

 4.Write about it and name and shame

-It’s no secret that my recent 16 months of depression had one root cause – a travel friend who befriended me and started to tell numerous nasty lies.
-My other travel friends in the same position as “Nasty” – Haya, Daniel, Julio, Neil etc. – none of them told nasty lies, so they didn’t make me feel depressed.
-But when nasty lied, it was time to talk about it and expose.
-Of course it would have been easier had nasty themselves admitted it, but they are too weak clearly and will never understand how their lies can lead to suicide.
+It’s no secret that my recent 16 months of depression had one root cause – a travel friend who befriended me and started to tell numerous horrific lies.
+My other travel friends in the same position – Haya, Daniel, Julio, Neil etc. – none of them told such lies, so they didn’t make me feel depressed.
+But when this bad friend lied, it was time to talk about it and expose them.
+Of course it would have been easier had they themselves admitted it, but they are too weak clearly and will never understand how their lies can lead to suicide.
 Lies are always always wrong.
+Always.

 “You lied to me” – Mark Morrison.